Everything You Always Wanted to Know About Whiplash Injuries

 Why You Need an Experienced Attorney

-The amount of damages you recover will depend not only on the type and severity of your whiplash injury but also on your attorney’s knowledge, skill and experience.
+The amount of damages you recover will depend not only on the type and severity of your whiplash injury but also on your attorney’s knowledge, skill, and experience.
 Most whiplash victims who file lawsuits receive settlements or jury awards of between $2,500 and $10,000.
 A serious whiplash injury, however, can result in a settlement or jury award of $30,000 or more.
-If your whiplash leads to nerve damage or injured vertebrae, you could recover in excess of $100,000.
+If your whiplash leads to nerve damage or injured vertebrae, you could recover more than $100,000.

 Work With an Experienced Local Lawyer